civic-switchboard/civic-switchboard.github.io/_posts/2024-01-26-post_application-ch.md

 Participants must be able to attend both days of the Institute.

-Please see the [application](https://docs.google.com/forms/d/e/1FAIpQLScnwNbey3VlmDFImyMKJG0wuej8df9nW_2UWlpj7uqfG_HyVw/viewform) for additional information about our review criteria and contact the Civic Switchboard Team with any questions: civic-switchboard@pitt.edu.
+Please see the [application](https://docs.google.com/forms/d/e/1FAIpQLSeP6aA3nFt6uCWAx8kPxxGBSc8r8YPRhvIp5_z2SUNlBvAiYA/viewform) for additional information about our review criteria and contact the Civic Switchboard Team with any questions: civic-switchboard@pitt.edu.

 ### Schedule for the Regional and Online Institutes
 **Applications for more regional Civic Switchboard Institutes and the online Institute will open in the upcoming weeks and months!**

 We are pleased to be working with partners at The University of North Carolina at Chapel Hill, Leventhal Map & Education Center at the Boston Public Library, Portland State University, the University of Notre Dame, and Rice University to host a series of Institutes around the country.

-* April 18-19, 2024 : Pittsburgh, PA Institute
+* April 18-19, 2024 : Pittsburgh, PA Institute ([Applications now open](https://docs.google.com/forms/d/e/1FAIpQLScnwNbey3VlmDFImyMKJG0wuej8df9nW_2UWlpj7uqfG_HyVw/viewform))
-* May 13-14, 2024: Chapel Hill, NC Institute (Applications will open January 26)
+* May 13-14, 2024: Chapel Hill, NC Institute ([Applications now open](https://docs.google.com/forms/d/e/1FAIpQLSeP6aA3nFt6uCWAx8kPxxGBSc8r8YPRhvIp5_z2SUNlBvAiYA/viewform))
 * June 27-28, 2024: Boston, MA Institute (Applications will open March 8)
 * July 11-12, 2024: Portland, OR Institute (Applications will open March 22)
 * August 1-2, 2024: South Bend, IN Institute (Applications will open April 12)